Building Survival SkillsJul 19, 2023

-Lately I’ve been binge-watching a show called I Shouldn’t Be Alive! on Amazon Prime Video.
+There is a great show called I Shouldn’t Be Alive!, which you can probably still find on Amazon Prime Video.
 If you haven’t seen it, I highly recommend checking it out.
 Each episode recounts tales of extreme danger and edge-of-your-seat survival.
 Through dramatic reenactments and gripping first-person narrations, the show tells stories such as these:

 A young man with dreams of being a famous explorer like his father gets lost in the Amazon, by himself.
 For twenty-eight days he battles dehydration, starvation, and malaria before graciously stumbling upon the edge of civilization and rescue.